wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 .. image:: images/labview/labview_fast_startup.png

-If you see this screen, click "Next"
+If you see this screen, click :guilabel:`Next`

 NI Package Manager Review
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/labview/labview_package_manager_review.png

-If you see this screen, click "Next"
+If you see this screen, click :guilabel:`Next`

 NI Package Manager Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^